starknet-io/SNIPs/SNIPS/snip-8.md

 4. Paymaster-related fields:

-   1. `paymaster_address: felt`
+   1. `paymaster_data: List[felt]`

       1. The default value is 0
-      2. The paymaster should pay for the execution of the tx.
+      2. Represent the address of paymaster sponsoring the transaction, followed by extra data to send to the paymaster (empty for self-sponsored transaction)

 5. `nonce: felt`